Characterizing cubic hypersurfaces via projective geometry: Introduction

 \section{Introduction}

 The main objective of this note is to provide a characterization of cubic hypersurfaces using projective geometry under certain numerical/genericity conditions.
 This characterization is based on satisfying a relation of Galkin--Shinder (Theorem 5.1 on p.
-16 of \cite{GS}), called the \emph{{$Y-F(Y)$ relation} } in the Grothendieck ring of varieties $K_0(\Var_k)$, where $Y \subset \mathbb{P}^{m + 1}$ is a reduced cubic hypersurface and $F(Y) \subset \mathbb{G}(1, m + 1)$ is the Fano variety of lines, which is defined as the space of lines in $\mathbb{P}^{m + 1}$ contained in $Y$.
+16 of \cite{GS}) in the Grothendieck ring of varieties $K_0(\Var_k)$ called the $Y-F(Y)$ relation.
+Given a reduced cubic hypersurface $Y \subset \mathbb{P}^{m + 1}$ and its Fano variety of lines $F(Y) \subset \mathbb{G}(1, m + 1)$, it states that in $K_0(\Var_k)$, where $Y^{[2]}$ is the Hilbert scheme of two points on $Y$ and $Y^{(2)}$ is the second symmetric product.
 The general idea is to pair distinct points of $Y$ parametrizing a line with the third pont of intersection and the line defined by the initial pair of points.
 Here, the terms involving $F(Y)$ come from removing instances where the lines involved are contained in $Y$.
 We assume that $k$ is an algebraically closed field of characteristic $0$.
 As it turns out, the method we use is not unique to this relation and we indicate other relations in $K_0(\Var_k)$ which can fill this role.
 Some examples in lower dimensions are given in the final section. \\

 We give some context connecting this characterization to the overall structure of $K_0(\Var_k)$.
 Most work on the general structure of $K_0(\Var_k)$ or specific subrings generated by certain types of varieties focus on the space of possible relations (e.g. whether $\mathbb{L}$ is a zerodivisor).
 Instead, we focus on the converse question of what varieties satisfy a given relation.
 While this can be approached using existing work on varieties known to satisfy Larsen--Lunts' cut and paste property (e.g. varieties containing finitely many rational curves in Theorem 6.3.7 on p.
 142 of \cite{CNS} although known to be false in general) or the graded ring associated to $K_0(\Var_k)$ \cite{Kub} via birational equivalence classes, there does not seem to be much known outside of these settings.
 We start to explore this in the case of Galkin--Shinder's $Y-F(Y)$ relation (Theorem 5.1 on p.
 16 of \cite{GS}).